 This society aims to provide activities for artifact collectors, amateur and professional archaeologists and persons interested in Wisconsin's Native American history.
 We encourage families and youth to join in appreciating and studying these many areas of interest.
 Although the society is primarily focused on education and sharing information on matters in Wisconsin archaeology, members will be offered the opportunity to become involved in field research and preservation of our cultural resources in Wisconsin and beyond.

 All activities are open to the general public.

 - Monthly programs - the society meets from September to May on the 3rd Wednesday of each month at 7:00 p.m.
 Meetings are held at the Horicon Marsh Education and Visitor Center, located on Hwy.
 28, between the cities of Horicon and Mayville.

 - Archaeology weekend - the society assists with organizing and conducting an annual Archaeology Weekend at Horicon Marsh.
 The weekend event is held during the fallof each year.

 Eastern Wisconsin is extremely rich in its evidence of prehistoric cultures.
 Horicon Marsh and similar sites appear to have been occupied by a variety of peoples since the end of the last Ice Age.
 Several hundred effigy mounds still remain in the area as well as other archaeological material.
 The first archeo-astronomy site in the eastern United States was discovered nearby and current research continues to expand our understanding of the lives of these people.

 Together, this diversity of artifacts and sites provides an abundant resource for discovery, learning and ongoing studies to which this society is dedicated.

 Contact Horicon to volunteer!

-The Education Staff at DNR's Horicon Marsh International Education Center can arrange volunteer opportunities for you.
+The education staff at Horicon Marsh Education and Visitor Center can arrange volunteer opportunities for you.
 To set up a project for your organization, please contact us.